-They are known for their peaceful and non-aggressive behavior.
+- They are known for their peaceful and non-aggressive behaviour.

-Moss is needed in the aquarium as they will groom themselves and hide within; you can use java moss.
-Remember when your shrimp feels safest they will present themselves with the brightest coloration.
+- Moss is needed in the aquarium as they will groom themselves and hide within; you can use java moss.
+Remember when your shrimp feels safest they will present themselves with the brightest colouration.

 Now onto ideal water conditions for your inverts.